Heritage Tray®

 OIL CANNING

-For further information, please refer to the New Zealand Metal Roof and Wall Cladding Code of Practice, Section 12.3.
+For more details, please refer to Section 12.4 of the New Zealand Metal Roof and Wall Cladding Code of Practice.

-Heritage Tray® Limit State Load / Span Capacity
+Dimond Heritage Tray® Limit State Load / Span Capacity Chart

 (span in mm, distributed ultimate load in kPa)